KyleSmith19091/Perimeter-fence-constructor/README.md

 We placed a fence post to the right and further down, but since the older points are no longer on the convex hull we can remove them and still have a valid perimeter.

+## Would this actually work?
+The concept for the algorithm should work, but of course their would be some hardware limitations, we might need to add some extra logic to ensure that the the posts are within some distance between them.
+Every post will also need to have some sort of memory and processing component as the genesis post will need to do some processing to setup the cartesian plane and be able to store information about itself.
+The mobile device for enabling the perimeter fence will do most of the heavy lifting and then send out the necessary information to the individual posts.
+There might also be some issues to ensure the distributed computation actually works.
+Besides that there is also the obvious issue with the invisible electrical field that shocks anything that comes close, I'm not aware that something like this exists, but maybe this could be useful one day.

 ## Test it out
 <a target="blank" href="https://skorpion19091.github.io/Perimeter-fence-constructor/">Fence Construction Perimeter</a>